IgniteUI/help-topics/topics/01_General-and-Getting-Started/02_Using_Infragistics_Loader.md

 - French(fr)
 - German(de)

-The English and Japanese versions of Ignite UI have their respective resources merged with the product code.
+The English and Japanese versions of %%ProductName%% have their respective resources merged with the product code.

 The loader can also detect the browser's language setting and automatically switch to this locale.
 This behavior is controlled by the `autoDetectLocale` option, which is set to `false` by default.
 If `autoDetectLocale` is set and `locale` is set, the `locale` option takes precedence.

 ## <a id="regional-settings"></a> Regional Settings
-Regional settings are relevant to some Ignite UI controls like editors where numeric and currency values are formatted differently depending on the region.
+Regional settings are relevant to some %%ProductName%% controls like editors where numeric and currency values are formatted differently depending on the region.
 The loader automatically loads regional settings by inferring it from the locale or from auto-detecting is from the browser.

 To force the loader to load a custom regional setting, you need to configure the `regional` option of the loader.